rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 (†): Depending on various factors, larger deployment sizes are generally possible with ad-hoc hardware recommendations and tuning.
 You can [contact Rancher](https://rancher.com/contact/) for a customized evaluation.

+Refer to RKE2 documentation for more detailed information on [RKE2 general requirements](https://docs.rke2.io/install/requirements).

 ### K3s Kubernetes

 Minimum CPU and memory requirements for each individual node in the [Kubernetes cluster Rancher is installed in](install-upgrade-on-a-kubernetes-cluster.md) are listed in the table below.